-As a result of her work Dr Dune has been nationally recognised by the Council of Academic Public Health Insitutions Australia and Western Sydney University for her excellence and innovation in Public Health teaching.
+As a result of her work Dr Dune has been nationally recognised by the Council of Academic Public Health Institutions Australia and Western Sydney University for her excellence and innovation in Public Health teaching.
 She has also been recognised as an ambassador against bigotry and an advocate for diversity and inclusion by the Australian National University’s Freilich Foundation.
 Dr Dune’s expertise in the area of marginalisation and health is also endorsed by the publication of her research in high quality journals, books, book chapters and national policy documents as well as a multitude of media outlets such as SBS and the ABC.

 Her work is supported by several years of hands-on community and NGO outreach work across Australia and internationally.
-She worked at the World Health Organization in Geneva, Switzerland with the Violence, Injury and Disability and Reproductive Health Research Units.
-She has had roles as Honorary Research Fellows at the University of Sydney and the University of New England.
+She has also worked at the World Health Organization in Geneva, Switzerland with the Violence, Injury and Disability and Reproductive Health Research Units.
+She has also had roles as Honorary Research Fellows at the University of Sydney and the University of New England.
 In her role as Director, Research and Development for African Women Australia she actively engages with academic, industry and community stakeholders to conduct and implement translational research.
 Dr Dune also advocates and engages with national and international stakeholders in her role as co-Convenor of the Public Health Association Australia’ Women’s Health Group.

 - Culturally and Linguistically Diverse Populations